 Tooth ExtractionsAn Overview

 For patients with advanced tooth decay or a severely damaged tooth, a tooth extraction may be necessary.
-Dr. Weinstock will make every attempt to save a natural tooth but for some patients, tooth extraction is the only viable treatment.
+Dr. Weinstock will make every attempt to save a natural tooth with dental fillings or root canals but for some patients, tooth extraction is the only viable treatment.

 Replacing An Extracted Tooth

 Prosthodontist Dr. Weinstock offers comprehensive dental implant services for the replacement of missing teeth.
 During your one-on-one consultation, you and Dr. Weinstock can discuss options for replacing your extracted tooth.
 Dental implants are the standard in tooth replacement for their long term oral health benefits.
 Natural looking and functioning, dental implants can restore your smile and your confidence.